keremtiryaki/anyPicParse141/README.md

+# To reproduce NSInternalInconsistencyException 'attempt to delete row 10 from section 0 which only contains 1 rows before the update'

+Follow all ios setup and run the project publish more than 10 photo with your demo.
+After all of publishing 'load more' button is throwing the exception.

+[parse \[PFQueryTableViewController loadNextPage\] bug report link](https://developers.facebook.com/bugs/821437467878353)

 # Anypic

 Anypic is the easiest way to share photos with your friends.
 Get the app and share your fun photos with the world.
 [Anypic](https://anypic.org) is fully powered by [Parse](https://parse.com).